-Even the wine industry is taking notice.
-Though some companies like Pierre Chavin make traditional wines, their Pierre Zéro line is so popular that it now includes dozens of varieties.4
+Even the wine industry is taking notice of the alcohol-free movement.
+Though some companies like Pierre Chavin make traditional wines, their Pierre Zéro line is so popular that it now includes dozens of alcohol-free wines.9

 One vintner, ARIEL, is proud of its 1986 Gold Medal, which it won even though competing with alcoholic products at the Los Angeles County Fair.
 The company uses a process called reverse osmosis, to remove the alcohol after brewing.
 Even the popular winemaker Sutter Home has an alcohol-free white Zinfandel, appropriately called Fre.
 And Lussory uses an evaporation technique to produce its acclaimed wines, all of which contain no alcohol.

-If you’re feeling celebratory, but champagne is out of the question, some vintners have you covered.5 Gone are the days when the only option at the grocery store was a simple sparkling white grape juice.
+If you’re feeling celebratory, but champagne is out of the question, some vintners have you covered.10 Gone are the days when the only option at the grocery store was a simple sparkling white grape juice; you now have a wide variety of alcohol-free and nonalcoholic wines to choose from.
 If you don’t want the possible hangover the next day, check out Pierre Chavin’s Perle, or the options from TÖST.

 In 2015, a British company called Seedlip caused a stir when it introduced its line of distilled, nonalcoholic products.
 Its first batches quickly sold out.
 With three offerings, the company has wooed adults who want a sophisticated tasting experience—but without the alcohol.
 There’s no reason they shouldn’t have it.
 The flavors are definitely designed for adults, for those wanting an exotic palette.
 These are beverages to be sipped, not slogged.

-Other companies have followed suit, such as Lyre’s, Monday, Ghia, and ArKay.6 All of these have created libations evoking spirits such as gin, tequila, Campari, and vodka.
-The options are only increasing.
+Other companies have followed suit, such as Lyre’s, Monday, Ghia, and ArKay.11 All of these have created libations evoking spirits such as gin, tequila, Campari, and vodka.
+Options for nonalcoholic spirits and alcohol-free spirits are only increasing.
 Some use botanicals to stimulate the palate; others incorporate white tea, or similar delicate flavors.

 Plus, there’s the coolness factor.
 Who wouldn’t want to be on the cutting edge of new food and drink products?
 For many, being on the front lines of these developments is a heady experience.
 Many of these products have been featured in magazines such as Food & Wine, Bon Appetit, and Epicurious.